mikaelmattsson/mikaelmattsson.github.io/_posts/2015-05-12-remove-chrome-auto-complete.md

 layout: post
 title: Remove Auto-complete Entries in Google Chrome
 color: '#2ea3ff'
 excerpt: Whenever I fail to write a URL correctly in Google Chrome the auto-complete will punish me for a long time.
 Today I've learned how to remove entries from the auto-completion list.
-I'll show how I solved it.
 ---

 Whenever I fail to write a URL correctly in Google Chrome the auto-complete will punish me for a long time.
 Today I've learned how to remove entries from the auto-completion list.
-I'll show how I solved it.

 ## Linux and Windows